 Well, if you have access to plenty of glass jars, you can build actually build a greenhouse without shelling out too much cash in the process.

-Start asking your friends and neighbours for empty jam jars.
+Start asking your friends and neighbors for empty jam jars.
 You can also ask your local restaurants and take-aways to keep bottles for you!
 This greenhouse costs almost nothing depending on the materials you already have.
-We’ve been collecting glass jars for quite sometime now without any purpose in mind.
+We’ve been collecting glass jars for quite some time now without any purpose in mind.
 When we came across this idea we’re glad we’re already halfway through getting enough glass jars for this greenhouse project!

 The only thing missing in this greenhouse is the permanent roof.
 If you were to build one, what roofing are you going to use?

 Read on to see how DIY-ercan be further improved!